Nico-Bezu/ClimateChangeWebsite/README.md

-Hi, this is the Climate Change website where a team of three Yale students are trying to fight climate change!
+Hi, this is the Climate Change website where a team of four Yale students are trying to fight climate change!